Main Content start here

 Growing Health Expenditure

-According to the Economic Survey 2021-22, the Indian government significantly boosted its budgeted expenditure on the health sector during the pandemic year, allocating 2.1% of GDP compared to 1.3% in the previous fiscal year.
-This increase aligns with the National Health Policy of 2017's target of achieving 2.5% of GDP in health spending by 2025.
+According to the Economic Survey 2021-22, the Indian government significantly increased its budgeted health expenditure during the pandemic year, allocating 2.1% of GDP, up from 1.3% in the previous fiscal year.
+This increase aligns with the 2017 National Health Policy's target of achieving 2.5% of GDP in health spending by 2025.
 Such augmented funding underscores a concerted effort to enhance healthcare infrastructure, including the procurement of advanced medical equipment such as MRI systems.

 Rise in Prevalence of Chronic Diseases